 Like all opioids, fentanyl binds to opioid receptors throughout the body.
 There are many receptors in the GI system, so the use of opioids also causes gastrointestinal side effects.
 There are also critical opioid receptors in the brain.
 Fentanyl binds tightly to these receptors, causing a boost of dopamine, the chemical that controls feelings of reward, pleasure, and relaxation.

 Collectively, tolerance and withdrawal symptoms are known as a physiological dependence on opioids.
 That means that the body comes to depend on opioids to function normally.
-Most people who take opioids for an extended period will develop dependence.
+Most people who take opioids for an extended period will develop some level of physical dependence.

 What is Addiction to Fentanyl?

 Fentanyl addiction is different from dependence.
 Addiction refers to a set of behaviors that cause a person to use opioids compulsively.
 Addiction causes a person to experience cravings for the drug.
 He or she will go to great lengths to find and use the drug.
 Work, personal relationships, and other obligations suffer.

 Addiction doesn’t arise out of anywhere.
 Certain people are genetically predisposed to experience drug addiction, while others are victims of circumstances.
 Although some studies say that having a family member with addiction increases the chance of someone suffering from the same issues, mental health issues are also predominant factors.
 Many people first start abusing opioids to numb physical pain or emotional pain.
 Those suffering from trauma, depression, anxiety, stress, and other mental health problems often feel attracted to the numbing effects of opioid drugs.